 Residue refers to everything that is remaining in the estate after all debts, funeral expenses, taxes, specific gifts (if any) and monetary gifts (if any) are paid.

 Most Wills do not contain specific and monetary gifts, and only make gifts of residue.
 This is because it is easier to make things equal among your beneficiaries when you are dividing up the residue, as opposed to making specific and monetary gifts.

-It also helps to avoid some of the issues with specific and monetary gifts that were previously discussed.
+It also helps to avoid some of the other issues with specific and monetary gifts that were previously discussed.
 You can use shares or percentages to divide up the residue among your chosen beneficiaries.

 Your new Will states there will be a specific gift of your vehicle to your grandson and the residue is to be split equally among your children.

 You decide to make a new Will, but because you have no close family, you divide the residue among friends and charities using percentages.
 You give 20% to the BC SPCA, 30% to the BC Children’s Hospital, 25% to your friend Charlie, and 25% to your friend Sandra.